 The following table shows the valuation technique used in measuring the fair value of investment property, as well as the significant unobservable input used.

-Description of valuation technique Significant unobservable input Inter-relationship between significant unobservable input and fair value measurement The Group estimates the fair value of the investment property by comparison to investment properties that were listed for sale within the same locality or other comparable localities.
-Market price of property per square feet ("sq ft") in vicinity compared.
-The estimated fair value would increase/(decrease) if market prices of property were higher/(lower).
+Description of valuation technique

+The Group estimates the fair value of the investment property by comparison to investment properties that were listed for sale within the same locality or other comparable localities.